AnsgarKlein/Rocket-Launcher/README.md

 I generally try to follow [The Arch Way](https://wiki.archlinux.org/index.php/The_Arch_Way).
 ("simplicity as without unnecessary additions, modifications, or complications")

-This is why Rocket-Launcher does not have support for Searching Documents, SSH, *Zeitgeit*, Controlling Music, etc.
+This is why Rocket-Launcher does not have support for Searching Documents, SSH, *Zeitgeist*, Controlling Music, etc.

-On the other side Rocket-Launcher can be built with minimal dependencies, so it works great on a minimalistic system which does not have *Zeitgeist*, *librest*, *libunique* the *appindicator* library or even *automake*.
+On the other side Rocket-Launcher can be built with minimal dependencies, so it works great on a minimalistic system which does not have *Zeitgeist*, *librest*, *libunique*, the *appindicator* library or even *automake*.